clnhlzmn/memos-public-proxy/README.md

 }
 ```

 > Note: [This PR](https://github.com/usememos/memos/pull/4930) adds support for using the `MEMOS_INSTANCE_URL` when copying a memo link using the "Copy Link" button.
 What does this mean?
-You can visit your memos instance at memos.private.example.com, create a public memo, click "Copy Link", and have a ready-to-share public link of the form `memos.public.example.com/memos/<memo id>`.
+You can visit your Memos instance at memos.private.example.com, create a public memo, click "Copy Link", and have a ready-to-share public link of the form `memos.public.example.com/memos/<memo id>`.
-*

-# Dev
+# Dev Notes

 ## Building